aagontuk/cheatsheets/AVR_assembly_programming.md

 1. Single Register or Immediate address mode(Only single register is involved)
 2. Two Register addressing mode
-3. Direct (Memory is accessed by their direct addresses)
+3. Direct address mode(Memory is accessed by their direct addresses)
-4. Indirect (Memory is accessed by using registers as pointers pointing to memory)
+4. Indirect address mode(Memory is accessed by using registers as pointers pointing to memory)
-5. Flash Direct (Direct access to flash rom by flash memory addresses)
+5. Flash Direct address mode(Direct access to flash rom by flash memory addresses)
-6. Flash Indirect (Accessed using pointers)
+6. Flash Indirect addressmode (Accessed using pointers)

 -------------------------------------------------------------------------------------